csmccue/react-from-scratch-tic-tac-toe/README.md

 ## Additional considerations
 - Is any of your state redundant?
 For example, if you're tracking `wins`, `losses`, and `total`, you can probably get rid of `losses` state, and calculate it as `total - wins`.
 - Where should each piece of state live?
 How are you going to get data from where it lives to where it needs to be?

+## Socket.io Notes
+- io.emit(): send a message to all connected clients
+- socket.broadcast(): send a message to everyone but me
+- socket.emit(): send a message to the connected socket
+- socket.on(): callback to handle messages in client or server